TanJinXian/FlowerFlower/README.md

 # FlowerFlower
-This Fiore Online Flowershop Project
+This is Fiore Online Flowershop Project

 ## Programming & Tool used
 * php with Laravel Framework